 By giving your offer this kind of a spin, people won't baulk at the hefty overall costs.
 They'll see the value, rather than just be scared off by a number.

-6. Best-time Close
+6. Best-Time Close

 7. Add a Little Something for Nothing

 No matter what the situation, people like feeling special.
 Whether it's a compliment from a friend or a free side of fries, having the feeling that you're being given special treatment is something we're all looking for.
+Admit it.

 And that makes the sales process just that little bit easier.